johnridesabike/bikewalklife/posts/2022/05/traffic-fatalities-spike-over-10-reaching-16-year-high.md

   alt: ''
   caption: ''
 external_link: https://www.smartcitiesdive.com/news/motor-vehicle-deaths-2020-data-nsc/596240/
+excerpt: >
+  2020 saw an unprecedented spike in traffic violence, and 2021 got even worse.
+  Deaths among drivers, pedestrians, and bicycle riders all went up.
+Smart Cities Dive has a summary of the latest report.

 ---
 2020 saw an unprecedented spike in traffic violence, and 2021 got even worse.
 Deaths among drivers, pedestrians, and bicycle riders all went up.
 Smart Cities Dive has a summary of the latest report.